 Preacher Graham Hess, played by Mel Gibson, has lost his faith in God after his wife dies in a brutal car accident.
-He along with his son and daughter and his brother Merrill moves into a farmhouse.
+He along with his son and daughter and his brother Merrill lives in a farmhouse.
 Crop circles begin to appear in their corn fields which Graham dismisses as mischief by miscreants.
-After hearing strange noises and watching news coverage on crop circles appearing all over the world, the family begins to suspect of extraterrestrial activities.
-Now they must stick together and believe, as a family to survive the ordeal and find a way to escape from the clutches of the alien invaders.
+After hearing strange noises and watching news coverage on crop circles appearing all over the world, the family grows suspicious of demonic activities.
+Now they must stick together and believe, as a family to survive the ordeal and find a way to escape.
 Written by

 15 of 21 people found this review helpful.

 Was this review helpful to you?